Long-Sought Opportunity Emerges at Williamsburg, as American Battlefield Trust Pursues Purchase of James Custis Farm

 “This grant represents the largest single grant in the American Battlefield Protection Program's history and underscores the value of historic properties and green spaces outside federal lands.
 The preservation of this battlefield is the result of nearly a decade of organizing and planning at the local, state and national levels and exemplifies what we can achieve when we work across boundaries,” said NPS Deputy Director Shawn Benge.

 Such a costly and complex transaction has necessitated a long procedural process before any public announcement could be made.
-These preliminary steps, including securing speculative matching grants from the state’s Virginia Battlefield Preservation Fund and Surry Skiffes mitigation funding, as well as negotiation of a substantial landowner donation toward the effort.
+These preliminary steps, included securing speculative matching grants from the state’s Virginia Battlefield Preservation Fund and Surry Skiffes mitigation funding (administered by the Virginia Land Conservation Foundation), as well as the negotiation of a substantial landowner donation toward the effort.

 From the 1690s to the mid nineteenth-century, a series of owners operated the land as a slave plantation.
 It was originally known as “Fouace’s Quarter” after Stephen Fouace, a French Huguenot and one of the original trustees of the College of William and Mary, but later associated with Carter’s Grove Plantation.
 Enslaved people produced liquor, tobacco, wheat, wool, butter, cider, pork, veal, mutton, and livestock on the property.
 Before the outbreak of the Civil War, James W. Custis, who served in the Virginia State Senate and House of Delegates, operated the site.
 Understudied or undiscovered archaeological resources, including burial sites, on the property may help us acknowledge and interpret the lives of the enslaved men and women who lived and labored here for 150 years.